link to ringley website

 Benefits of Automation in Ground Rent Collection

-Ringley’s system uses annual demand packs, polite reminders, and final notices via email, along with bulk processes, robotic accounting, automated allocations, and advanced mailing to ensure efficient landlords'>ground rent collection.
+Ringley’s system uses annual demand packs, polite reminders, and final notices via email, along with bulk processes, robotic accounting, automated allocations, and advanced mailing to ensure efficient renting-homes-wales-act-how-will-it-impact-landlords'>landlords'>ground rent collection.
 Their approach enables a highly competitive fee of just 6%, offering superior returns for investors and a 50% reduction compared to traditional industry fees.

-Property Management Block Management
+Property Management Block Management Building Safety

 POPULAR POSTS